maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 Here are the components my setup uses:

 - Raspberry Pi 4 Model B, Revision 1.2
-- USB to UART (Universal Asynchronous Receiver/Transmitter) serial cable
+- Universal Serial Bus (USB) to Universal Asynchronous Receiver/Transmitter (UART) serial cable
 - Argon One M.2 case
-- NVMe SSD (Solid State Drive)
+- Non-Volatile Memory Express (NVMe) Solid State Drive (SSD)
-- microSD card
+- Micro Secure Digital (microSD) card

 I could have used a monitor and keyboard instead of a serial connection.
 This would have been easier overall.
 Since I planned to use the